F5Networks/f5-azure-arm-templates/experimental/standalone/n-nic/existing_stack/README.md

   - In order to pass traffic from your clients to the servers, after launching the template, you must create virtual server(s) on the BIG-IP VE.
 See [Creating a virtual server](#creating-virtual-servers-on-the-big-ip-ve).
   - F5 has created a matrix that contains all of the tagged releases of the F5 ARM templates for Microsoft Azure and the corresponding BIG-IP versions, license types and throughputs available for a specific tagged release.
 See https://github.com/F5Networks/f5-azure-arm-templates/blob/master/azure-bigip-version-matrix.md.
   - This template has some optional post-deployment configuration.
 See the [Post-Deployment Configuration section](#post-deployment-configuration) for details.
-  - Because this template allows you to deploy a variable number of NICs, be sure to pick an Azure Virtual Machine instance size that can support the number of NICs you choose, otherwise the deployment will fail.
-See the [Azure Instance Size link](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-windows-sizes/#size-tables) to determine the correct instance size to correspond with the number of NICs required.
-NOTE: This solution deploys three NICs plus a variable number of NICs as specified in the parameter **numberOfAdditionalNics**
   - As a result of this template deploying a variable number of NICs using the parameter **numberOfAdditionalNics** it will pre-configure the BIG-IP VLAN(s) and place the interfaces into the corresponding VLAN (based on the subnet name(s) in **additionalNicLocation**).
 Be aware that after template deployment, the self IP(s) will need to be created corresponding to the Azure IP config object for that NIC, and you must set the IP Config object to a **static** address instead of **dynamic** to ensure it does not change on reboot.